 When customers give you the love—putting their dollars into your small business—it’s nice to give them some love back.
-In fact, showing a little customer appreciation might help keep your customers coming back to you—research shows that 68% of customers will switch the brands they shop with because they felt as though businesses didn’t care if they shopped with them or not.
+In fact, showing a little customer appreciation might help keep your customers coming back to you.
+Research shows that 68% of customers will switch the brands they shop with if they feel that the businesses don’t care whether they shop with them or not.

-So how can you say, “thank you for supporting small business?”
+So how can you say, “thank you for supporting my small business?”

 Go the extra mile and write a personalized note.
 Show your customers you remember their business by mentioning a product they bought with you.
 The more specifics, the better.

 It’s surprising how rarely this show of gratitude is used—it just takes a few moments to give a thank you note that personalized touch.

 While you’ll want to personalize each thank you note as much as possible, it’s always helpful to start out with a template.
 Consider this a jumping-off point but have fun with these.
 Show some personality, make your brand stand out, and you’ll be more likely to connect with your customers.

 Thank you for choosing [insert company name] for your [insert specific product or service] needs.
 From everyone at [insert company name], we want to thank you for supporting our small business.

 We hope you enjoy your [insert specific product or service], and if you have any questions, please don’t hesitate to reach out.
 We love hearing from our customers—whether you loved your [insert specific product or service] or have ideas for how we can make the experience even better.

 To show you how much we appreciate your business, here is a [insert coupon or incentive] for your next purchase.

 Thank you again and welcome to the [insert company name] family!